richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

    A) Hides query output from unauthorized users
    B) Secures connections with TLS
    C) Encrypts database files and backups at rest
-   D) Enforces rowlevel security filters
+   D) Enforces row-level security filters

 10. How is masking different from encryption?
    A) Masking is applied only to query output